 Today there are software and mobile solutions to help manage every aspect of a construction project.
 From preconstruction to scheduling, from project management and field reporting to managing your back office, there’s a software solution out there to help streamline your processes and improve productivity.
 Most software solutions are cloud-based, allowing changes and updates to documents, schedules, and other management tools to be made in real time, facilitating better communication and collaboration.

 Mobile technology allows for real-time data collection and transmission between the jobsite and project managers in the back office.
-Cloud-based solution enables on-site employees to submit timecards, expense reports, requests for information (RFIs), work records, and other verified documentation.
+Cloud-based solutions enable on-site employees to submit timecards, expense reports, requests for information (RFIs), work records, and other verified documentation.
 This can save hundreds of hours per year in data entry and automatically organizes critical files—no more shuffling through files looking for old reports.

 More and more software providers are forming strategic partnerships to allow you to seamlessly integrate your data with your other software solutions, making it easier than ever to run your business.